manoelcampos/dtogen/README.md

 If you try to use some generated DTO, the IDE may show the DTO record doesn't exist, despite they are correctly generated in the target/generated-sources directory.
 If you face this issue, just press SHIFT+SHIFT on IntelliJ e type `Reload All Maven Projects` to reload the project settings.

 If you still face issues, delete the `.idea` directory, close the project then the entire IntelliJ IDE (in such an order).
 Finally, reopen the project.

+#### 3.1.1 Error: Compilation failed: internal java compiler error

+If you face this issue when using IntelliJ, check the following IDE setting:

+`Build, Execution, Deployment > Maven > Runner > Delegate IDE build/run actions to maven`